These 5 factors will make you more promotable

 Be adaptable

 Adaptability’s value is only going up.
 Flexibility and the ability to manage change are imperative now more than ever.
 Adaptability fatigue is behind us.
 Let’s settle in to our new normal and take a breath.
 As a little girl, my grandad inspired me to create my own egg company.
 I was seven years old, and in my mind, anything was possible.
 I began selling eggs around the neighborhood and quickly found out that there were a lot of neighbors and a lot of eggs, but only one me.
 Instead of quitting, I did what any tenacious girl would do: I found a few more baskets and asked my friends to help.
-When managers look to promote, they’re not looking for employee who restate the problems.
+When managers look to promote, they’re not looking for employees who restate the problems.
 Believe me, we know the problems.
 Leaders offer solutions.
 Leaders find the baskets and make it happen.

 Take initiative